Links to MELTS software and other tools available from the OFM Research Inc. site have been relocated to the

 Teaching resources for thermodynamics, petrology and geochemistry (more coming soon):

 - The NAGT On the Cutting Edge website contains a wealth of information and resources for teachers in all aspects of geosciences.
 In particular, the Teaching Phase Equlibria module contains information ranging from explanations of fundamental concepts of thermodynamics and phase diagrams to introduction to advanced thermodynamic software, such asTHERMOCALC and MELTS.
 The Petrology and Geochemistry collections also contain Thermodynamics / Phase Equilibria sections, plus numerous other teaching activities and exercises (including several that use data downloaded from repositories mentioned above).

 Most of these have been employed in development of this website, and the tools it hosts, and are listed in acknowledgement of just how useful they have been (thank-you, whoever you are!):

-- The phase diagram movies would not have been possible without the PDF Toolkit, SWFTools, the Ming Library and especially gazbming's excellent Ming Flash Examples and Tutorials using PHP site.
+- The phase diagram movies would not have been possible without the PDF Toolkit, SWFTools, the Ming Library and especially gazbming's excellent Ming Flash Examples and Tutorials using PHP site (no longer available).